 Top 5 Macon Recording Studios

-Earlier this year, Mercer University announced a partnership with NewTown Macon, Sierra Development and Southern Pine Plantations to bring back to life the historic Capricorn Studio as part of the largest market-rate residential development in the history of downtown Macon.
+In November 2016, Mercer University announced a partnership with NewTown Macon, Sierra Development and Southern Pine Plantations to bring back to life the historic Capricorn Studio as part of the largest market-rate residential development in the history of downtown Macon.
 To celebrate Capricorn's resurgence, here are the Top 5 Recording Studios of Macon.

 1. capricorn studios

 Located on Broadway, now Martin Luther King Jr. Blvd., this studio gave birth to the southern rock genre, with everyone from The Allman Brothers Band to Wet Willie to Marshall Tucker Band to Charlie Daniels recording here.
 And with Mercer University’s recent announcement that it has purchased the studio, it will soon have new life in the recording industry.

 King studios was Macon’s first studio and was located on Mulberry Street.
 Otis Redding’s earliest recordings were recorded at King Studio's, including “Shout Bamalama.”
 The building that housed this studio was demolished to accommodate what is now the parking lot next to the Grand Opera House.

 Muscadine Studios is owned and operated by Paul Hornsby, who earned several gold and platinum albums as a producer at Capricorn.
 This Vineville Avenue studio is still in operation today.
 Among the many local and regional artists who have recorded here are Sugar Creek Band, The Grapevine and Emma Kelly, Savannah’s legendary “lady of 6,000 songs.”

 4. bobby smith studios